duanestorey/hifi-amp/docs/hardware/index.md

 The following are the entire collection of PCBs used to build the amplifier.
 The majority of these PCBS are two layer, but are few of them are also four layer.

 All of these PCBs were created using [Kicad](https://www.kicad.org/), a great open-source electronics design and automation suite.
+The Kicad files can be found [in the Github repository](https://github.com/duanestorey/hifi-amp/tree/main/pcbs) under similar names.

 ### Contents